Christian anarchism: Modern era

-The antireligious former priest Thomas J. Hagerty was a primary author of the Industrial Workers of the World (IWW) Preamble ("an injury to one is an injury to all").
+Thomas J. Hagerty, a Marxist Catholic priest turned oculist, was a primary author of the Industrial Workers of the World (IWW) Preamble ("an injury to one is an injury to all").
 IWW members included Christian anarchists like Dorothy Day and Ammon Hennacy.

 Dorothy Day was a journalist turned social activist who became known for her social justice campaigns in defense of the poor.
 Alongside Peter Maurin, she founded the Catholic Worker Movement in 1933, which espoused nonviolence and hospitality for the impoverished and the downtrodden.
 Day was declared Servant of God when a cause for sainthood was opened for her by Pope John Paul II.
 Day's distributist economic views are very similar to Proudhon's mutualism by which she was influenced.
-Day also named the phrase "precarious work." based on the former anarchocommunist Léonce Crenier's embrace of poverty.
-Peter Maurin's vision to transform the social order consisted of establishing urban houses of hospitality to care for the destitute, rural farming communities to teach city dwellers agrarianism and encourage a movement back-to-the-land, and roundtable discussions in community centres to clarify thought and initiate action.
+Day also named the phrase "precarious work" based on the former anarchocommunist Léonce Crenier's embrace of poverty.
+Peter Maurin's vision to transform the social order consisted of establishing urban houses of hospitality to care for the destitute, rural farming communities to teach city dwellers agrarianism and encourage a movement back to the land, and roundtable discussions in community centres to clarify thought and initiate action.

 Simone Weil was a French philosopher who was very early animated by a great compassion for the exploited.
 She was first a socialist and then an anarchist.
-In 1930s, she converted to "love of Christ."
+In 1930s, she converted to "love of Christ".
 During her experience, she explains that she suddenly felt that Christianity was the religion of the slaves and that she, like other slaves, could not resist adhering to it.
 She is considered a "Christian mystic" and an "anarchist Christian".